 You've seen it.
 You may have done it.

 With a problem that never changes you get several benefits.
-Not only can you use it as a more accurate gauge, but you can, over time, refine the climbing in a way that you can't come close to it a 4 week gym rotation.
+Not only can you use it as a more accurate gauge, but you can, over time, refine the climbing in a way that you can't come close to in a 4 week gym rotation.
 You can distill the problem down to its essential body positions.
-You have all the time you need to make absolutely minute adjustments to fine tune the economy of movement.
+You have all the time you need to make absolutely miniscule adjustments to fine tune the economy of movement.